COVID-19 Announcements and FAQs

 When may I return to New Haven?

 First-year students, juniors, and seniors may return to New Haven in late August.
-Sophomores may return to New Haven in spring semester (most likely beginning January 2021).
+Sophomores may return to New Haven in the spring semester (most likely beginning January 2021).

 Juniors and seniors may remain in residence throughout the academic year, except for a quiet period from November 21, 2020, to January 2021, when students are expected to return home if possible.

-Because of the need to reduce housing density, juniors and seniors who wish to live on campus will need to confirm by July 20 their intention to live on campus so that housing can be reassigned, if necessary, in order to accommodate social distancing.
+Because of the need to reduce housing density, juniors and seniors who wish to live on campus needed to confirm by July 20 their intention to live on campus so that housing can be reassigned, if necessary, in order to accommodate social distancing.
 Most seniors' and some juniors' housing will not be changed, but by early August juniors and seniors living on campus will receive housing assignments, whether changed or unchanged.
 By then, they will also receive information about how to accept them -- or relinquish them without financial penalty -- and how to schedule a day and time to move into their rooms starting the week of August 24, following a schedule that accommodates social distancing.

 You will be contacted by your residential college dean’s office about the specific date and time of your move-in, and you will need to sign up for a viral test on the day you arrive.
 For most students, you will have to quarantine in your room until the results of your initial test are available, which should be within 24-36 hours.
 There will be some flexibility with arrival dates for students arriving from overseas or from states subject to quarantine.
 Students living on campus coming from overseas or from certain states with a high prevalence of COVID-19 may have to complete government quarantine requirements of up to 14 days after move-in and will be housed accordingly.